 Edge-to-edge separation d, between the AAS BS and the co-location reference antenna shall be set to 0.1 m.

-The alignment of the AAS BS and the co-location reference antenna shall be aligned in a common plane perpendicular to the mechanical bore-sight direction, as shown in figure 4.10-1.
+The AAS BS and the co-location reference antenna shall be aligned in a common plane perpendicular to the mechanical bore-sight direction, as shown in figure 4.10-1.

 The co-location reference antenna and the AAS can have different width.